 - Theft, breaking and entering.

-But, when you do a criminal records check, usually will not find out if they has had any:
+But, when you do a criminal records check, usually will not find out if they have had any:

 - Drivers license suspended or revoked.